Samuel-Lubliner/local-library-django-tutorial/notes/8-User-Authentication.md

 For function-based views, the `login_required` decorator is the easiest way to restrict.

 For class-based views, derive from `LoginRequiredMixin` to restrict access.
 Declare this mixin first in the superclass list, before the main view class.

+## Mixins and decorators

+Mixin

+- multiple inheritance for classes
+- Functionality to be combined with other classes
+- Extend the behavior of classes with reusable components
+- DRY

+Decorators

+- Wrap a function with additional functionality
+- Modify behavior without altering the code of the function being decorated
+- Used for a variety of purposes including `@login_required`, `@permission_required`

+## Listing the current user's books

+Before creating the book list, first extend the `BookInstance` model to support borrowing and use Django Admin to loan a number of books to a user.

+## Models

+- Make it possible for users to have a `BookInstance` on loan.
+- Already have a `status` and `due_back` date
+- Create an association between the model and a user using a ForeignKey (one-to-many) field
+- In `catalog/models.py` import the settings from `django.conf`.
+- Add the borrower field to `BookInstance` model
+- Add a property that to call from templates to tell if a particular book instance is overdue.